piotrmurach/finite_machine/README.md

 ### 1.2 initial

-There are number of ways to provide the initial state  **FiniteMachine** depending on your requirements.
+There are number of ways to provide the initial state in  **FiniteMachine** depending on your requirements.

 By default the **FiniteMachine** will be in the `:none` state and you will need to provide an event to transition out of this state.